CrowdStrike/falconpy/samples/README.md

 + [Suggestions](#suggestions)

 ## Authentication for these Examples
 In order to expedite sample delivery, we will be following a standard pattern for defining and providing credentials to the API.
-This is not the only method of providing these values, and not recommended for production deployments as the config.json file is
-**not encrypted**.
+Credentials are either ingested at runtime, or consumed via a standardized "credential" file named `config.json`.
+These are not the only methods for providing these values.

+> Please note: The file `config.json` is __not encrypted__ and may not be suitable for production deployments.

 In order to test these samples locally in your development environment, rename the file `config_sample.json` to `config.json` and then update this file to reflect your current development API credentials.